 I also walked by a terminal terrestre that passed through Pisac.
 However, after waiting a few minutes and still being the only one on that bus, I decided to carry on to Calle Puputi.
 Or Calle Pupi as my gringa friend told me when she tried to text me directions.
 No wonder I couldn’t find it on the map, hey.

 So basically, if you want the cheapest way to get to Pisac, go to Calle Puputi and catch the van to Pisac.
-It costs 5 soles, or a buck fitty US.
+It costs 5 soles, or a buck fitty USD.
 It is only an hour’s ride from Cusco, so whether you’re going for a few days or going just for the day, it won’t break the bank.
 If you want something a little more comfortable, splitting a taxi with a few people can also be an inexpensive option.

 If you are coming from elsewhere besides Cusco, it is still pretty easy to figure out.
 From Urubamba, you can catch a colectivo to Pisac for 4 soles from their Terminal Terrestre.
 From Ollantaytambo, you can catch a ride to Urubamba for 2 Soles and then transfer to Pisac from there.
+Check out my complete guide on the Sacred Valley for more on getting around from town to town.

 Day Trip, Guided Tour, Or Spend A Few Days in Pisac?